openvinotoolkit/openvino/docs/notebooks/amused-lightweight-text-to-image-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-681/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/huggingface_hub/file_download.py:1132: FutureWarning: `resume_download` is deprecated and will be removed in version 1.0.0.
-Downloads always resume when possible.
-If you want to force a new download, use `force_download=True`. warnings.warn(
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-697/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/transformers/transformer_2d.py:34: FutureWarning: `Transformer2DModelOutput` is deprecated and will be removed in version 1.0.0.
+Importing `Transformer2DModelOutput` from `diffusers.models.transformer_2d` is deprecated and this will be removed in a future version.
+Please use `from diffusers.models.modeling_outputs import Transformer2DModelOutput`, instead. deprecate("Transformer2DModelOutput", "1.0.0", deprecation_message)